Frequently Asked Questions

 Will I be able to groom the collie myself?

 Most likely, of course, the smooth is easiest as he requires only a few minutes of grooming wiht a slicker or comb.
 The Rough collie coat is not as intimidating as it looks.
 It is quite manageable & nearly all collies enjoy being brushed as long as the routine is extablished as a puppy.
 Investing in a folding grooming table to raise the dog up to a comfortable level is wise.
-A bath every 8-10 weeks is sufficient & if done more often is not harmful.
+A bath every 4-6 weeks is sufficient & if done more frequently it is not harmful.

 Do males or females make better pets?